 No, your TABC certificate is only valid in Texas.
 Each state has its certification programs and licensing requirements for bartenders.

 However, you will find that much of the material on topics like responsible alcohol service, checking identification, and handling intoxicated customers will be similar no matter the state or country for which you’re being certified.

 We’ve written an article on the certification requirements for different states here.

 About the TABC Exam

-On completion of a TABC course, you still have a pass the test, and there’s no age limit on taking the exam.
+After completing a TABC course, you still have to pass the test, and there’s no age limit on taking the exam.

 How Old Do You Need To Be To Get a TABC Certificate?

 You need to be 18 to sell or serve alcohol here in Texas, but there is no age limit on taking the exam if you want to start early.
 However, the certification does expire after two years, so don’t start too early.